 - The Institute for Family, Community, and Opportunity promotes a stronger society and consists of the DeVos Center for Religion and Civil Society, the B. Kenneth Simon Center for Principles and Politics, the Center for Health Policy Studies, and the Domestic Policy Studies staff.

-Working in conjunction with all three Institutes are Heritage’s Edwin Meese III Center for Legal and Judicial Studies, the Center for Policy Innovation, and the Research Editing staff.
+Working in conjunction with all three Institutes are Heritage’s Edwin Meese III Center for Legal and Judicial Studies and the Research Editing staff.

 The Heritage Foundation combines the three key elements necessary to achieve conservative policy successes -- effective research, superb communications, and first-rate advocacy.
 The Research, Strategic Communications, and Policy Promotion teams, supported by the Development Team and working with the leaders and advocates at Heritage Action for America and its team across the country, pursue conservative policies to help Americans build for themselves a better life.